 Welcome to the Carlson Lab, where we study the evolutionary ecology and conservation of freshwater fishes.
-We aim to do research that illuminates how evolution and ecology interact to shape wild populations and influence their persistence, particularly those exposed to anthropogenic (human) influences.
+We seek to understand the dynamics of California’s inland fishes, and the factors that shape these populations and influence their persistence.

 Some topics that interest us include: